geotools/geotools/docs/user/library/coverage/grid.rst

 The coverage module provides some powerful methods to use the different views of the grid coverage.
-Many of these uses are backed by the standard JAI mechanisms behind the scenes, sometimes combined with the georeferencing operations of the referencing module.
+Many of these uses are backed by the standard ImageN mechanisms behind the scenes, sometimes combined with the georeferencing operations of the referencing module.

 The GeoTools coverage module provides **Operations** for convenience, this class bundles up the sophisticated and powerful internal mechanism of the processing package.
 The package summary in javadocs begins the explanation of the internal mechanism.
 This documentation page will need to be expanded with a better explanation of the coverage module operation system.